yugosaito4/INF2008/README.md

 2. Prerequisites:<br/>
   -Python 3.8+<br/>
   -pipenv installed<br/>
-3. Install all required packages by navigating to the root of the project directory and running the command pipenv install in the terminal.
+3. Install all required packages by navigating to the root of the project directory and running the command pipenv install in the terminal.<br/>

 **Data Processing**
 1. Dataset is under the ‘images’ folder.<br/>
 2. The features are already extracted in the 'Features' folder<br/>
 3. Re-running extraction.py will override the existing feature parquet file.
-Make sure to update the file path inside extraction.py if you wish to switch between CK+ and FER2013 datasets.
+Make sure to update the file path inside extraction.py if you wish to switch between CK+ and FER2013 datasets.<br/>

 **Training / Testing**
 1. For CK+ Dataset (using SVM model): Run SVM.py<br/>
 2. For CK+ Dataset (using RandomForest model): Run RandomForest(Controlled).py<br/>
 3. For FER2013 Dataset (using SVM model): Run weighted_SVM.py<br/>
-4. For FER2013 Dataset (using RandomForest model): Run RandomForest(Complex).py
+4. For FER2013 Dataset (using RandomForest model): Run RandomForest(Complex).py<br/>

 **Results**